-Kids crafts as learning activities
+Easy Thanksgiving crafts for kids with autism as learning activities

 I love the idea of engaging children with special needs in art projects and crafts.
 There is so much learning potential in these kinds of activities.
 In addition to learning goals, there is a lot of family fun to be had in these types of activities.
 You can also give these projects as gifts to grandparents and teachers at Thanksgiving and Christmas.
 Everyone loves a homemade gift!
 I am always absolutely thrilled to get homemade gifts from my little learners.

-My favorite Thanksgiving kids crafts
+My favorite easy Thanksgiving crafts for kids with autism

 I have selected 6 of my favorite Thanksgiving crafts for you today.
 Choose one or do them all!